Emergent criticality in a constrained boson model: Phases of the model

 where we have set the length of the diagonals of the plaquette to unity.
 Since $E(k)= E(\pi-k)$, one has a two-fold degeneracy which can be lifted only by terms of ${\rm O}(w^{N_p}/\lambda^{N_p-1})$.
 This degeneracy stems from the fact that in the $n_0=1$ sector, the dynamically connected states always have $j_0$ either even or odd; it is a consequence of subsystem symmetry of $H$.

 We note that finite higher order processes do not lift the above-mentioned degeneracy.
 For a chain with periodic boundary condition, this is most easily seen from the fact that there are no odd-order (O($w^{2n+1}/\lambda^{2n}$)) terms in the perturbation series which, starting from an initial state in the ground state manifold, can return to the same manifold.
 Thus all processes which leads to finite matrix elements between states in the ground state manifold are even-ordered (O($w^{2n}/\lambda^{2n-1}$)).
 Next, we find that any such even-ordered term necessarily leads to shift in the position of the lone bosons by a multiple of two-sites.
 This follows from the fact that the lowest such term leads to a shift of this boson by two sites; one such higher order process which leads to a shift of the boson by four sites is shown in Fig.\ \ref{figs2}.
 Such a process connects $|j_0\rangle$ to $|j_0 \pm 4\rangle$.
 Similar considerations hold for all high order virtual processes; this ensures that the two-fold degeneracy is not lifted at any order by $H$.
+We also note that the gapless phase has $E_k \sim k^2$ at small $k$; it does not have Lorentz invariance and hence conformal invariance and does not therefore correspond to a bosonic conformal field theory.

 Next we discuss the degeneracy in case of a boson array with open boundary condition.
 This degeneracy arises to the inversion symmetry $R$ which, for a chain with even $N_p$, constitutes a reflection about a line along the transverse diagonal $d_t$ that cuts the array into two equal halves.
 It is easy to see that $H$ remains invariant under such a transformation \cite{hsf1}.
 We note that the ground state at large negative $\lambda$ is an exact eigenstate of $R$ with eigenvalue $r=1$; however, this is not the case with classical states occupying the ground state manifold at large positive $\lambda$.
 Numerically, for $\lambda/w \gg 1$, we find that the ground state corresponds to a linear combination of the classical Fock state with $r=1$.
 The energy gap between this state and its $r=-1$ counterpart vanishes in the thermodynamic limit leading to a two-fold degeneracy.
 However, for a finite size array of length $N_p$, a ${\rm O}(N_p)$ virtual process originating from $H_0$ connects these states leading to a gap as can be seen from Fig.\ \ref{fig2}(c).
 This gap decreases algebraically with system size for the range of $N_p$ we have numerically studied and also decreases with decreasing $w/\lambda$.
 We note that this behavior is in sharp contrast with that of the energy gap between the ground and the first excited state at large negative $\lambda$; the latter remains stable in the thermodynamic limit and does not show appreciable change with increasing $N_p$.